 We recommend that employers discuss all measures, as well as internal regulations, with the occupational health service that performs health surveillance for employees to ensure that they are appropriate and effective.

-Can employers request or require information from an employee about potential or actual exposure to the virus?
+Can employers request or require information from an employee, customer or workplace visitor about potential or actual exposure to the virus?

-Yes, but the employer must comply with data processing principles including minimising the processing of personal data and ensuring that any processing complies with the Slovak Labour and Data Protection regulations.
+Mostly, YES.
+Employers must however comply with data processing principles including minimising the processing of personal data and ensuring that any processing complies with the Slovak Labour and relevant Data Protection regulations.

-In respect of employment, an employer may process personal data necessary to fulfil its legal obligations (such as obligations relating to the health and safety in the workplace or public interest).
+In respect of employment, the employers may process personal data necessary to fulfil their legal obligations (such as obligations relating to the health and safety in the workplace or public interest).
 In the current circumstances, such processing can legitimately be considered necessary due to an overriding public interest in the field of public health.
 In these circumstances, there is no need to rely on individual consent to process personal data.

-As an employee cannot act contrary to the legitimate interests of their employer under the Labour Code, the employee will be required to provide this information.
+Given the fact that the employees cannot act contrary to the legitimate interests of their employer under the Slovak Labour Code, employees will be required to provide this information.
 Employees also have an obligation to undergo medical examinations and diagnostic tests concerning the prevention of contagious diseases under a special law.